Documentation

 Profile (Scoring Profile)

-A set of 14 weights that control how each physics term contributes to the total score.
+A set of weights (one per scoring term) that control how each physics term contributes to the total score.
 Different profiles are optimized for different target classes.
 See Scoring Profiles.

 Receptor